- Watch the webinar on YouTube with closed captions

-An author, musician, dancer, and active in her Jewish community, Fink has writtenhaggadot and dozens of scripts; performing, directing and producing Women’s Seders, synagogue and Israel events and fundraisers – all incorporating education, music, movement, emotion and action.
-Fink’s favorite is her Jewish Involvement Theater work, performed in the DC area, NYC, and Canada.
-As a recording artist, Fink’s violin and vocals can be heard amidst her Jewish “Sisters in Song,” on the Calliope CD All in Good Time.
+An author, musician, dancer, and active in her Jewish community, Ms. Fink has written haggadot and dozens of scripts; performing, directing and producing Women’s Seders, synagogue and Israel events and fundraisers – all incorporating education, music, movement, emotion and action.
+Ms. Fink’s favorite is her Jewish Involvement Theater work, performed in the DC area, NYC, and Canada.
+As a recording artist, Ms. Fink’s violin and vocals can be heard amidst her Jewish “Sisters in Song,” on the Calliope CD All in Good Time.
 Ms. Fink is honored to bring her experience to RespectAbility, along with her lifetime commitment to empowering people with disabilities and her passion for the constructive impact volunteers can make in the world.

 Rachel Kunstadt is a musical theatre writer (librettist/lyricist), playwright, theatre producer, artistic director, Jewish non-profit professional, and mental health advocate.
 Ms. Kunstadt is passionate about using the arts for mental health advocacy and is currently writing an autobiographical musical about her experience as a teenager with agoraphobia.
 Her work has been seen around NYC, at venues including Joe’s Pub, 54 Below, Le Poisson Rouge, Dixon Place, and The Stonewall Inn.
 She works full-time at the Marlene Meyerson JCC Manhattan as the Program Manager for the Center for Jewish Living & Center for Israel, and the Assistant Director of Out at the J. Ms. Kunstadt holds a BA from NYU-Gallatin and an MFA in Musical Theatre Writing from NYU-Tisch. www.rachelkunstadt.com

 Ms. Landau served on the board of Project Kesher.
 She is a member of Westchester Reform Temple where she serves on the board of Women of Reform Judaism.
-Before co-founding Ma’yan in 1993, Eve was Director of Community Relations at Westchester Jewish Community Services.
+Before co-founding Ma’yan in 1993, Ms. Landau was Director of Community Relations at Westchester Jewish Community Services.
 An active community volunteer for many years, she served as a member of the Board of Education in Scarsdale, NY, and founded and directed The Child Care Association of Scarsdale, a school-based before- and after-school child care program.
-Eve was honored for her work with Ma’yan by US/Israel Women to Women on the occasion of their Silver Anniversary in the fall of 2004, and by Manhattan Borough President C. Virginia Fields, in July 2005.
+She was honored for her work with Ma’yan by US/Israel Women to Women on the occasion of their Silver Anniversary in the fall of 2004, and by Manhattan Borough President C. Virginia Fields, in July 2005.